w-okada/voice-changer/README.md

 #### For Intel users

+> [!NOTE]
-> **NOTE**: The voice changer would work best if your Intel-based machine has AMD graphics.
+> The voice changer would work best if your Intel-based machine has AMD graphics.
 If your machine has only Intel integrated graphics, only CPU will be utilized.

 1. Download the `voice-changer-macos-amd64-cpu.tar.gz` file.